raspberrypilearning/comic-character/en/step_2.md

 --- /code ---

-This is because you only want the year to show e.g. `2035` and not the entire day, month and year.
+This is because you only want to show the year in your HTML element e.g. `2035` and not the entire day, month and year.

 --- /task ---